teamore/sae-php-cms/README.md

 username `testuser1` and password `12345`

 # Execute predefined PHPUNIT-tests
-To run the defined phpunit tests, please execute this instruction in your terminal:
+To run the defined phpunit tests, please execute this instruction in your terminal inside the `sae-php-cms` container:
 `./vendor/phpunit/phpunit/phpunit tests`